Ricotta Cheese

 • Step 1 Pour the milk and cream into a large pot and stir in the salt.
 Heat the pot over medium-high heat, stirring occasionally, until the mixture comes to a full, foaming boil.

-• Step 2 Line a sieve with cheesecloth and set it over a large bowl.
+• Step 2 Meanwhile, line a sieve with cheesecloth and set it over a large bowl.

 If you liked this post, share it!